 What are the employee engagement drivers?

 The drivers of employee engagement are resources, processes, or conditions that allow individuals to connect on a more personal level to the organization they work for.
 These processes determine how employees perceive themselves in terms of importance and value.

-Some might say, finding the right talent, that fits the organization’s culture is a challenge.
-Quality candidates are rare to find and companies have to go out of their way to hire top performers.
+Some might say finding the right talent that fits into company culture is challenging.
+Quality candidates are rare to find, and companies have to go out of their way to hire top performers.
 But in reality, organizations know there is more to this game than playing offense.

-But anyone who wants to improve employee engagement first needs to understand the drivers.
+But anyone wanting to improve employee engagement first must understand the drivers.
 Imagine this, you want to lose weight, but you don’t know how or what things you can do to achieve your target successfully.

 Workplace research has alarming data when it comes to employee engagement.
 Organizations can lose up to $ 2.246 per year for every disengaged employee.